somethingfromn/About-Handong/README.md

 #### 05.12.2019
 __[version 1.3]__

--Implemented delivery functions for students using this app efficently.
+- Implemented delivery functions for students using this app efficently.

--But still have a thought which way this app should be implemented by because there exist 'Handong App' which is really good for userinterface.
+- But still have a thought which way this app should be implemented by because there exist 'Handong App' which is really good for userinterface.
 So I need to implement this program by taking full of advantages of this Kaka I open builder.

 ![photo 8](/Image-sources/05.12.2019.jpeg )
 ![photo 9](/Image-sources/05.12.2019-(2).jpeg )